 This will only make your skin look worse!

-For most effective results, exfoliate during your first shower after the spray tan.
+For the most effective results, exfoliate during your first shower after the spray tan.
 You will probably need to repeat a few times, based on how much lighter you want the tan to be.
-But, be sure to give your skin a few days to rest before the next scrubbing session.
+But, be sure to give your skin a day or so to rest before the next scrubbing session.

 You may want to pay special attention to your hands and feet, which are areas that are particularly difficult to get just right when it comes to spray tanning.